maximally wealthy society for all. By using laws to force people to behave in ways that they would not

 •

-to me that the style of the economy is irrelevant.
-The distribution
+False?
+It suggests to me that the style of the economy is irrelevant.

-all presently existing economic systems, no matter how benevolent or how
+economy.
+Furthermore, all presently existing economic systems, of

-malicious, are currently being overwhelmed by overpopulation and overproduction.
+whatever style, are currently being overwhelmed by overpopulation and

-The debate about economic systems appears to have become irrelevant.
+overproduction.
+The debate about economic systems appears to

 References and Additional Reading •